djpasseyjr/interfere/paper/paper.md

 the Belozyorov system to a sinusoidal intervention.
 Here, the intervention consists of taking exogenous control of $x(t)$ (black).
 The ground truth response, $y(t)$ for
 $t > 10$ is plotted in blue.
-Here, an equation discovery algorithm, SINDy [@brunton_discovering_2016] is fit to the data that occurs prior to the intervention, and makes an attempt to predict the intervention response (red curve).](../images/prediction_comparison.png)
+Here, an equation discovery algorithm, SINDy, [@brunton_discovering_2016] is fit to the data that occurs prior to the intervention and makes an attempt to predict the intervention response (red curve).
+However, not all intervention responses can be so accurately predicted.
+See the bottom left of Figure \ref{fig:det_vs_stoch} for a failed forecast scenario. \label{fig:pred_compare}](../images/prediction_comparison.png)

 # Primary Contributions

-The Interfere package provides three primary contributions to the scientific community.
+The Interfere package provides three primary contributions.
+(1) Dynamically diverse counterfactuals at scale, (2) cross diciplinary forecast methods, and (3)

 ![Example experimental setup possible with Interfere: Comparing intervention response prediction for deterministic and stochastic versions of the same system.